Snowflake-Labs/sfquickstarts/site/sfguides/src/mlpf_forecasting_ad/mlpf_forecasting_ad.md

 For these use cases, Snowflake has developed a set of Machine Learning Powered Functions (MLPFs), which are a set of SQL functions that implement machine learning models on the user's behalf.
 As of August 2023, three MLPFs are in Public Preview for time-series based data:

-1. Forecasting: which enables users to forecast a metric based on past values
+1. Forecasting: which enables users to forecast a metric based on past values.
+Common use-cases for forecasting including predicting future sales, demand for particular sku's of an item, or volume of traffic into a website over a period of time.
-2. Anomaly Detection: which flags anomalous values using both unsupervised and supervised learning methods
+2. Anomaly Detection: which flags anomalous values using both unsupervised and supervised learning methods.
+This may be useful in use-cases where you want to identify spikes in your cloud spend, identifying abnormal data points in logs, and more.
 3. Contribution Explorer: which enables users to perform root cause analysis to determine the most significant drivers to a particular metric of interest.

 For further details on MLPFs, please refer to the [snowflake documentation](https://docs.snowflake.com/guides-overview-analysis).